What is Solar Keratosis?

 Because of the risk of transition of Solar Keratosis to Squamous cell carcinoma, areas of solar keratosis are therefore generally treated.
 The precise risk of a specific untreated Solar Keratosis developing into SCC is not known for certain.
 One figure from a study suggests that there is a 10% chance that a person with 7 to 8 untreated Solar Keratoses will go onto to develop one SCC within 10 years.
 Research suggests that 60 to 80% of SCC arises from solar keratosis.

 Some Solar Keratoses may go away on their own without any treatment other than good regular sun protection.

-The typical solar keratosis will be a red flat scaly area on a sun exposed area.
-Another way to think of them is a rough area of UV-damaged fair skin.
-They are often felt better than seen.
-They are usually less than 1cm in diameter although they may be grouped together as an almost continuous area of ‘field change’ that reflects an area of UV-damaged skin.
+The typical solar keratosis will be a red flat scaly area on the back of the hands, forearms, face or scalp (in men with hair loss).
+They are often better felt than seen.
+A sunspot is usually less than 1cm in diameter although sunspots may be grouped together as an almost continuous area of ‘field change’ that reflects an area of UV-damaged skin.